-- a.
+a.
 Businesses and Establishments.
-Businesses and establishments are any locations in which business is conducted, goods are made, stored, sold or processed or services are rendered.
-Businesses and establishments include, but are not limited to, restaurants, bars, retail stores, salons, massage parlors, tattoo parlors, hotels, grocery stores, gyms, fitness centers, pharmacies, indoor recreational facilities, hospitals, medical offices, dental offices, movie theaters, concert halls, auditoriums, bowling alleys, playhouses, arcades, public transit and vehicles for hire.
-For purposes of this Order, indoor businesses and establishments include any area or location that is outdoors and has a roof overhead or other overhead covering where any business is conducted, goods are made, stored, sold or processed or services are provided. - b.
+Businesses and establishments are any locations in which business is conducted, good are made, stored, sold or processed or services are rendered.
+Businesses and establishments include, but are not limited to, restaurants, bars, retail stores, salons, massage parlors, tattoo parlors, hotels, grocery stores, gyms, fitness centers, pharmacies, recreational facilities, hospitals, medical offices, professional offices, dental offices, movie theaters, concert halls, auditoriums, bowling alleys, community centers, schools and daycare facilities except those listed in Section 6 of this Order, camps, common areas of multi-family housing and residential facilities including reception areas, elevators and hallways, playhouses, marinas, arcades, public transit and vehicles for hire.
+For purposes of this Order, indoor businesses and establishments include any area or location that is outdoors and has a roof overhead or other overhead covering where any business is conducted, goods are made, stored, sold or processed or services are provided.

+- b.
 Face covering.
 A face covering includes any covering which snugly covers the nose and mouth and is secured in place.
 Persons who wear masks should review the CDC and Florida Department of Health guidelines regarding properly and safely applying, removing and cleaning masks.
-Medical and surgical masks, such as N95 masks or other similar medical surgical masks, should be reserved for health care personnel, police, firefighters, emergency management and other first responders engaged in life/safety activities.
+Medical and surgical masks, such as N95 masks or other similar medical surgical masks, should be reserved for health care personnel, police, firefighters, emergency management and other first responders engaged in life/safety activities. - c.

-- c.
 Indoor public place.
 An indoor public place is any location in which the public has or may obtain legally permissible access whether publicly or privately owned that is under a roof or other overhead covering. - d.
 Outdoor public place.
 An outdoor public place is any location in which the public has or may obtain legally permissible access whether publicly or privately owned that is not under a roof or other overhead covering and includes.